 Students no longer need to contact LexisNexis and/or Westlaw to extend their passwords for use over the summer.

-From April 30 to August 20, 2017, students may use their Lexis Advance password for any purpose at school or at work.
+From May 1 to August 31, 2018, students may use their Lexis Advance password for any purpose at school or at work, including any paid or unpaid legal work.

-Law School Graduate Program: LexisNexis permits graduating students to continue to use their law school Lexis account through December 31, 2017 and need not do anything further to do so.
+Law School Graduate Program: LexisNexis permits graduating students to continue to use their law school Lexis account through December 31, 2018 and need not do anything further to do so.
+Use the same Lexis account log on credentials you used during law school.
 This access is intended to help you study for the bar, conduct your job search and become more efficient in Lexis Advance research.

 ASPIRE Program: The ASPIRE (Associates Serving Public Interest Research) program provides 12 months of free access to federal and state cases, codes, regulations, law reviews, Shepard’s Citation Service and Matthew Bender treatises to graduates who are engaged in verifiable 501(c)(3) public interest work.
 Graduates who apply to this program must work directly for a non-profit or charitable organization, and be able to provide documentation (e.g. email) from a superior of the same.
 Exclusions include government work (even if unpaid), work for a law firm (even if it represents a non-profit organization), and solo practice (even if it encompasses non-profit work).
 A 501(c)(3) organization is defined as one that is organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary, or educational purposes.
 Graduates should receive a new Lexis Advance ID about a week after they submit the completed application.

-If you have any other questions regarding access during the summer or after graduation, please contact our LexisNexis representative, Nejat Bumin, Esq. (email: email@example.com; 800.437.8674 ext.
-7287).
+If you have any other questions regarding access during the summer or after graduation, please contact our LexisNexis representative, Nejat Bumin, Esq. (email: email@example.com; 551-580-1920).

 Students who have changed their expected graduation date since first issued a LexisNexis ID their first year must contact LexisNexis Customer Service (800-45 LEXIS) to change their graduation date on the LexisNexis system

-Students can use Thomson Reuters products, including Westlaw and Westchek, over the summer for non-commercial research.
-Students can turn to these resources to gain understanding and build confidence in your research skills, but students cannot use them in situations where they are billing a client.
-Examples of permissible uses for the student academic password include the following
+For 1Ls and 2Ls: You can use Thomson Reuters products, including Westlaw and Practical Law, over the summer for non-commercial research.
+You can turn to these resources to gain understanding and build confidence in your research skills, but you cannot use them in situations where you are billing a client.
+Examples of permissible uses for your academic password include the following:

 - Summer coursework